-Relative to the population, intermunicipal migration has also been growing briskly in the long term.
+Relative to the population, intermunicipal migration has also been brisk and growing in the long term.
 However, the growth has evened out slightly since 2000.
-Typical for the period is a slightly rising trend fluctuating according to economic cycles.
-In 2019, the number of moves decreased slightly relative to the two previous years, being around 52 moves per one thousand persons.
-Examined by municipality group, it can be seen that migration propensity from urban municipalities has been slightly higher than from semi-urban and rural municipalities.
+Typical for the period has been a slightly rising trend fluctuating according to economic cycles.
+In 2020, the number of moves increased relative to previous years, being around 53.7 moves per one thousand persons.
+Examined by municipality group, it can be seen that migration propensity from urban municipalities has been slightly higher than that from semi-urban and rural municipalities and that the difference grew in 2020 due to a large growth in migration propensity from urban municipalities.

-Out-migration propensity in Finland in urban, semi-urban and rural municipalities in 1990 to 2019
+Out-migration propensity in Finland in urban, semi-urban and rural municipalities in 1990 to 2020